-Here you will find details of all the Wellbeing at Mindshare workshops that are scheduled to run over the next three months
+Here you will find details of all the upcoming Wellbeing at Mindshare workshops.

 We will notify you via email as and when new sessions are announced, but please feel free to check back regularly.

 Learn the basics of what mindfulness is, the benefits and how to begin your own practice.

 This workshop provides an introduction to the practice of mindfulness, an attention training practice, which enables you to develop a sharp, clear & focused mind and enhance levels of emotional awareness and wellbeing.

 The practice is grounded in neuroscience and Emotional Intelligence, and is now widely regarded and practised by some of the world’s leading figures and organisations.
 This introductory workshop explores the underlying science of attention and how mindfulness benefits the brain, examines its role in counter-acting stress and improving performance and shares the benefits for wellbeing, emotional balance, communication and leadership.